 Since the warp yarns used on the front and back are exactly the same, these fabrics are reversible.
 There are three kinds of plain weave – waft rib, weft rib and matt weave.

 The plain woven fabrics are used both in fashion and furnishings.
-Some examples are cotton, chiffon, gingham, canvas, chintz
+Some woven fabric examples in this weave are cotton,

 In a twill weave, the weft thread is taken over two or more warp threads to create a diagonal pattern.
 This characteristic diagonal line that goes across the fabric is what makes it stand apart from other weaves.